-Eviction Notice Forms Package
+Invalid Eviction Notice Forms

-So I have put together a middle ground solution.
 Actually, for what I am putting together, I think it’s not just middle ground, but definitely far over to one side and it’s not my side!
 The solution in this case consists of a complete set of both 14-day and 24-hour eviction forms complete with three versions of the form.

 These versions are as follows;

-• Walkthrough version
+- Walkthrough version

-this version shows you an example of a completed fom
+this version shows you an example of a completed eviction form - and a Blank version

 this version is for you to print off and use when needed